yegor256/blog/_drafts/iccq.md

 without any explanation.
 10%.
 Is is how it should be?

 **Accept**<br/>
-This was a very tough moment: all papers are ranked and we had to pick some number of them for the final publication.
+This was a very tough moment: all papers were ranked and we had to pick some number of them for the final publication (and reject all others).
 The question was: how many out of total 17?
-Having a conference with a small number of articles is probably not a good indicator of our work result.
+We were thinking: Having a conference with a small number of published articles is probably not a good indicator of success.
 On the other hand, publishing something that was explicitly rejected by reviewers would be at least unfair to other authors and to reviewers.
 We had a very intense discussion inside and decided to accept just six papers.
 Why six?
 Because the average rank of each of them